Graduation year: 2015

-I chose to attend Augustana because I was presented with the opportunity to pursue both my academic/professional goals as well as my goals as a collegiate football player.
+I chose to attend Augustana because I was presented with the opportunity to pursue both my academic and professional goals as well as my goals as a collegiate football player.
 I knew I would be challenged beyond what I was in the past and, as a result, I would be better for it.
-Are you where you thought you’d be four years ago?

 Are you where you thought you'd be four years ago?